Skip to content

 Action with Challenge Type

-When the response contains an action with type: "challenge":
+When the response contains an action with type: "THREE_DS_2_CHALLENGE":

 {